 There are four denominations (values) of Bank of England notes in circulation: £5, £10, £20 and £50.

 The Bank of England banknotes.
 There are four denominations of banknotes in circulation: £5, £10, £20 and £50.
-There are £5, £10 and £20 notes printed on polymer.
-And £20 and £50 notes printed on paper.
+All four denominations of notes are printed on polymer.
+There are also £20 and £50 notes printed on paper.
 This film will run through a number of key security features.
 You should check these features to ensure notes are genuine.

 The following security features are found on the polymer notes.
 There is a large see-through window.
 A portrait of the Queen is printed on the window with the numerical value of the note and the words 'Bank of England' printed twice around the edge.
 A metallic image is positioned over the window.
-The foil is gold on the front of the £5 and £10 notes and blue and gold on the front of the £20 note.
+The foil is gold on the front of the £5 and £10 notes, gold and blue on the front of the £20 note, and gold and green on the front of the £50 note.
 The foil is silver on the back of all notes.
-On the polymer £20 note, there is a second, smaller window in the bottom corner of the note.
+On the polymer £20 and £50 notes, there is a second, smaller window in the bottom corner of the note.

-Below the large see-through window on the front of the notes, there is a silver foil patch containing a hologram.
-When you tilt the notes from side to side, the words change between the value of the note and 'Pounds'.
-A 3D image of the coronation crown appears above the see-through window.
+Below the main see-through window on the front of all the polymer notes, there is a silver foil patch containing a hologram.
+When you tilt the note from side to side, the words change between the value of the note and 'Pounds'.
+A 3D image of the coronation crown appears above the main see-through window.

 The following security features are found on the paper notes.
 When you tilt the paper £20 note from side to side, the holographic images on the foil strip change between a '£' symbol and the number '20'.
 When you tilt the £50 note up and down or side to side, the images on the green motion thread change between a '£' symbol and the number '50'.
 When paper banknotes are held up to the light, there is a bright denomination at the top of the Queen's portrait in the watermark.